 Individual application stacks would connect to the scrubbed DMZ segment through application-specific firewalls implemented in virtual machines (an approach known in Roman times as divide et impera).

-The application teams could use vShield Edge, F5 BIG-IP VTM or any other VM appliance that offers firewalling and load balancing in the same VM instance, and the simpler single-VM applications might use VM NIC firewalls (available in one form or another in most private cloud ecosystems).
+The application teams could use NSX-T edge firewalls and load balancers, F5 BIG-IP VTM or any other VM appliance that offers firewalling and load balancing in the same VM instance, and the simpler single-VM applications might use VM NIC firewalls (available in one form or another in most private cloud ecosystems).
 Each VM appliance would contain the rules specific to the protected application, making configuration, monitoring and auditing relatively simple.

 Most importantly, the security team would generate sample VM images that the application teams could deploy from a central catalog, making sure the application teams start with a well-configured initial state that they could use as-is or modify it for their own needs (obviously taking full responsibility for any deviation from the baseline).